26 Things to Create for Your Small Business Using Canva

-There are two types of people in this world: there are Photoshop and Illustrator wizards, and then there are the rest of us.
+There are two types of people in this world: there are Adobe Illustrator wizards, and then there are the rest of us.

 Seriously…it’s difficult.